ericinlinux/BDiSN_Assignment_5/source/ASSIGNMENT_05.md

 For this second part you will be doing similar calculations as in assignment 1 in a larger data set.
 For specific calculation steps you can look at the step descriptions in part A.

 **Step 1:** Download and open the dataset file ‘ExampleFacebook.gml’ in Gephi.
-Open the file as a directed network when asked.
+Open the file as a directed (or mixed, if directed is not available) network when asked.

 ##### Question 1:
 a.
 How many nodes are in this network?
 How many relations are in this network?